Resources/Audiences/Civil Contractors & GCs/Market & Competitor Intelligence

 Two bidders vs twenty bidders: same job, different sport.

-If you have ever wondered why your pricing “stops working” in certain markets, this is usually why: competition density changes pricing pressure.
+If you’ve ever wondered why your pricing “stops working” in certain markets, this is usually why: competition density changes pricing pressure.

 A 2-bidder job is not the same as a 20-bidder job, even if the scope is identical.